SeaQL/seaql.github.io/Blog/blog/2024-05-28-getting-started-with-loco-seaorm.md

 tags: [news]
 ---

-In this tutorial, we would create a REST notepad backend starting from scratch and adding a new REST endpoint to handle file uploads.
+In this tutorial, we would create a REST notepad backend starting from scratch and adding a new REST endpoint to handle file uploads in Loco.

 The full source code can be found [here](https://github.com/SeaQL/sea-orm/tree/master/examples/loco_starter).
 The documentation of the REST API is available [here](https://documenter.getpostman.com/view/34752358/2sA3QmEF5q).

 ## What is Loco?

 Loco is a Rails inspired web framework for Rust.
-It includes almost every Rails feature with best-effort Rust ergonomics:
+It includes almost every Rails feature with best-effort Rust ergonomics.
+It integrates seamlessly with SeaORM, offering a first-class development experience!

 - Controllers and routing via [axum](https://github.com/tokio-rs/axum)
 - Models, migration, and ActiveRecord via [SeaORM](https://www.sea-ql.org/SeaORM/)